pclouse/keds/README.md

 ## Local development

-1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
-1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
+1. Add your Adobe Commerce SaaS configuration in the `configs.xlsx` sheet in your content repository.
-1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
+1. Install all dependencies using `npm i`.
-1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
+1. Start AEM Proxy: `npm run up` (opens your browser at `http://localhost:3000`)
 1. Open the `{repo}` directory in your favorite IDE and start coding :)